Isaac W. Carpenter Jr.

-Isaac White Carpenter Jr. (January 5, 1893 – May 6, 1983) was the president of the Carpenter Paper Company in Omaha, Nebraska, for over 20 years, retiring in 1961 when the company was sold.
+Isaac White Carpenter Jr. (January 5, 1893 – May 6, 1983) was an American business executive and federal political appointee.
+He was the president of the Carpenter Paper Company in Omaha, Nebraska, for over 20 years, retiring in 1961 when the company was sold.
 He served in the Eisenhower administration as Assistant Secretary of State for Administration from 1954 to 1957.

 Early life

 Carpenter was born to Isaac W. and Caroline Mary (née Batchelder) Carpenter.
 His father had moved to Omaha from Illinois in 1888 and incorporated the paper company with a brother in 1890.
 By 1925 the business had branches in Kansas City, Denver, Salt Lake City, Des Moines, Billings, Chicago, Sioux City, and Lincoln.
 His father, as company president, was one of 50 members elected in 1898 to the board of directors of the Trans-Mississippi and International Exposition world's fair.

 Business career

 Circa 1940, Carpenter became the president of his family's paper company.
 In March 1961, the sale of Carpenter Paper Company to Champion Paper and Fibre Company was approved by both companies' stockholders.
 Upon that sale, Carpenter retired.

 Champion Paper and Fibre had formed from the 1935 merger of Champion Coated Paper Company of Ohio and Champion Fibre Company of North Carolina.
 The combined company would merge with the U.S. Plywood Corporation in 1967 and was renamed Champion International in 1972.
 It bought the St. Regis Corporation in 1984, and sold its Canton, North Carolina, plant to the employees in 1999, resulting in a separate company.
 Champion was ultimately acquired by International Paper in 2000.